2020 Pakistan Super League: Promotion in media

 The league was promoted on social media by the hashtag #HBLPSLV and anthem titled #TayyarHain.

 Opening ceremony

 The opening ceremony was held on 20 February 2020 at National Stadium, Karachi, prior to the first match of the season.

-The show began with the national anthem, before a group of drummers and trumpeters performed an instrumental version of the official PSL 2020 anthem.
+Directed by Shubhra Bhardwaj, he show began with the national anthem, before a group of drummers and trumpeters performed an instrumental version of the official PSL 2020 anthem.
 Later, the first performance of the night was a Sufi medley featuring singer Sanam Marvi, qawwals Fareed Ayaz and Abu Mohammad, and the band Soch.
 This was followed by Sajjad Ali, Aima Baig, Abrar-ul-Haq and Rahat Fateh Ali Khan taking the stage one after another to perform their songs.
 The ceremony concluded with Ali Azmat, Arif Lohar, Haroon and Asim Azhar performing the PSL 2020 anthem Tayyar Hain, accompanied by a fireworks display in the background.

 Cancer awareness

 The childhood cancer awareness day and the breast cancer awareness day were observed on 22 February and 7 March respectively, with the stadiums themed as gold and pink respectively.